alastairs/codebork.com/_posts/2021-02-26-Starting-coding-on-Windows.md

 here](https://support.microsoft.com/en-us/windows/which-version-of-windows-operating-system-am-i-running-628bec99-476a-2c13-5296-9dd081cdd808)
-and be sure to run Windows Update before you start this tutorial: it's important to keep Windows up-to-date to get the latest features and fixes to protect your machine from The Bad Guys™. <!-- break-->
+and be sure to run Windows Update before you start this tutorial: it's important to keep Windows up-to-date to get the latest features and fixes to protect your machine from The Bad Guys™. <!--break-->

 ## Working with the Command Line